Canon M50 vs Nikon D5

 Studio photographers will appreciate that the Nikon D5 (unlike the M50) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The M50 is a recent model that features in the current product line-up of Canon.
-In contrast, the D5 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the D5 was succeeded by the Nikon D6.
+Both the M50 and the D5 have been discontinued, but can regularly be found used on eBay.
+The D5 was replaced by the Nikon D6, while the M50 was followed by the Canon M50 Mark II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Nikon websites.

 So how do things add up?
 Is the Canon M50 better than the Nikon D5 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detail: Offers more megapixels (24 vs 20.7MP) with a 7% higher linear resolution.